Site Overlay

 Could I have derived a personal understanding of being that elucidates, in its own way, the ideas of one the greatest intellects of the past 1,000 years?
 Just contemplating this possibility fed the emerging grandiosity of mania in a way that I knew would lead to nothing but disaster.

-Unlike my 2017 experience, there was no force or power to set myself apart from.
+Unlike my 2017 experience, there was not (yet) a feeling of force or power to set myself apart from.
 What I was grappling with was a series of ideas that purported to be an exceptional understanding.
+The exceptionalism was feeding an emerging grandiosity that I could recognize as dangerous.
 I tried to extrapolate from what had kept me grounded and sane in 2017 and realized that a key tenet then was that “power, properly understood, belongs to no one”.

-Could I operate that frame (to use the understanding I was engaging with) of not-belonging in this new context?
+Absent a feeling of power, could I operate that frame (to use the understanding I was engaging with) of not-belonging in this new context?
 I considered this alongside what I was experiencing and took a look at what I was going through.
 And that was the occasion of a second revelation.
-Characters in a book I was writing, Anjali in particular, had things to say about what was happening to me.
+Characters in a book I have had it in mind to write for years, Anjali in particular, had things to say about what was happening to me.

 Strangest, but also consonant, for at least a few months now, I had noticed myself dropping pronouns from my writing more and more.
 Omitting the ‘I’ as I just did by starting this sentence with a gerund.